sso66/eagletonlabs-browserify-node-js/src/data_io/stream/README.md

 >
 > Streams are used all over in Node.js, when accessing files, when reading data from HTTP (Websocket) requests, and in several areas.
 >
-> This section covers using the `Stream` module to create streams as well as to read and write data from them
+> This section covers using the `Stream` module to create streams as well as to read and write data from them.

 **Purpose**
 > The purpose of streams is to provide a common mechanism to transfer data from one location to another.